rbisdorff/Digraph3/docSphinx/tutorial.rst

     * **Permutation graph** *g* and its dual *-g* are both *comparability* graphs.
     * **Split graph** when *g* and its dual *-g* are both *triangulated* graphs.

-We may generate, for instance, from 8 intervals randomly chosen in the default integer range [0,10] a :py:class:`RandomInterValIntersectionGraph` class instane *g* (see Line 2 belaow).
-With seed = 101 we get an interval graph which is both a *triangulated* and a comparability graph and, furthermore, a split graph.
+To illustrate these graph classes, We may generate from 8 intervals randomly chosen in the default integer range [0,10] a :py:class:`RandomInterValIntersectionsGraph` class instance *g* (see Line 2 belaw).
+With seed = 101 we get an interval graph which is conjointly a *triangulated*, a *comparability* graph, a *split* and a *permutaion* graph.

 >>> from graphs import RandomIntervalIntersectionsGraph
 >>> g = RandomIntervalIntersectionsGraph(order=8,seed=100)